 I visited Naples in the past, but it was a long time ago.
 More than 25 years, actually.
 At the time, Naples and its surroundings deeply resonated with me.
 So much so that I often caught the night train from Milan on Fridays to spend the weekend in Naples and traveled back on Sundays, getting back to work directly from the train station.
 After a quarter of a century – gosh! – I was not sure what to expect.
 Cities change.
 We change.
 So, how did I like Naples this time?
 I loved it and want to help you have the best possible experience if you can only spend one day in Naples.

-What to see in Naples in one day: walking itinerary
+What to do in Naples in one day: walking itinerary

-While this Naples route is intended to help you see the best of Naples in a day, you may not be able to see everything.
+While this Naples route is intended to help you get the best out of a day in Naples, you may not be able to see everything.
 Much depends on how much time you’ll spend at each place.
 You may look at Naples landmarks just from the outside or wish to enter and visit a few of them.

 Let’s start our Naples one-day itinerary!